seasonphia/CSE163OnlineGaming/README.md

 1. The Online Gaming Dataset can be <a href='https://www.kaggle.com/divyansh22/online-gaming-anxiety-data'>accessed here</a>
 and can be easily downloaded from Kaggle.
-2. Need to import the following libraries:
+2. Need to import these following libraries:
 <ul>
 <li>DecisionTreeRegressor</li>
 <li>DecisionTreeClassifier</li>